bremsstrahlung-57/daemon/README.md

 Daemon is a Windows desktop companion built with Tauri and React.
 It keeps local conversation data in SQLite, can call a small set of Rust-owned local tools, and presents its replies through a transparent mascot window.

-## Download and Install
+## Installation

-Download Daemon v1.0.0 from the [GitHub Releases page](https://github.com/bremsstrahlung-57/daemon/releases/tag/v1.0.0), or use the commands below.
+Download **Daemon v1.0.0** from its [release page](https://github.com/bremsstrahlung-57/daemon/releases/tag/v1.0.0), or install it directly below.

 ### Windows (64-bit)

-Run in PowerShell to download and start the recommended installer:
+Run in PowerShell:

 ```powershell
 Invoke-WebRequest "https://github.com/bremsstrahlung-57/daemon/releases/download/v1.0.0/daemon_1.0.0_x64-setup.exe" -OutFile "Daemon-setup.exe"